Signaling and Employer Learning with Instruments: Data and Empirical Setting

 \subsection{Empirical Specifications}

-Our empirical approach uses instrumental variables (IV) specification, where we regress log-earnings on schooling and control variables $X$ at each experience $t$:
+Our empirical approach estimates the IV specification using 2SLS.
+In particular, at each experience $t$, the second stage projects log-earnings ($\ln W_{it}$) on control variables ($X_i$) as well as the projected schooling ($\hat{S}_i$) from the first stage, i.e.,

-where $\ln W_{it}$ and $S_{i}$ are log-earnings and years of schooling, respectively, and $X_{i}$ is a vector of control variables, including a full set of dummies for birth cohort and childhood municipality, and ${\mathfrak r}\in\{{\mathfrak h},{\mathfrak t}\}$ indicates whether we use the hidden IV or the transparent IV sample.
-The IV specification consists of the second-stage (\ref{eq:Specification 1}) and a first-stage equation
+By estimating (\ref{eq:Specification 1}) separately for each $t$ and $\mathfrak r$, we obtain parameters that vary freely across experience and samples.
+The control variables include a full set of dummies for birth cohort and childhood municipality, and ${\mathfrak r}\in\{{\mathfrak h},{\mathfrak t}\}$ indicates whether we use the hidden IV or the transparent IV sample.
+The first-stage equation is

 where the binary instrument $D^{{\mathfrak r}}_{i}\in\{0,1\}$ is equal to 1 if $i$ was ``exposed" to compulsory schooling reform and 0 otherwise.
-We record individual $i$ as exposed if the reform was implemented in $i$'s childhood municipality when $i$ was 14 years old or younger.\footnote{At that time, seven years was the age when someone had to start school.
-Cohorts who were 14 years or less at the time of school reform were required to take two additional years of schooling, whereas cohorts who were older than 14 years were exempted.}

-We estimate (\ref{eq:Specification 1}) and (\ref{eq:First Stage}) using 2SLS, separately for each experience year, $t$, and for each instrument, ${\mathfrak r}\in\{{\mathfrak h},{\mathfrak t}\}$, which allows parameters to vary flexibly, by $t$ and ${\mathfrak r}$.\footnote{Unlike (\ref{eq:Specification 1}), the coefficient $\varkappa^{{\mathfrak r}}$ of the instrument $D^{{\mathfrak r}}$ in the first-stage equation do not change with $t$ because $D^{{\mathfrak r}}$ and $S$ are experience-invariant.
+We record individual $i$ as exposed if the reform was implemented in $i$'s childhood municipality when $i$ was 14 years old or younger.\footnote{Unlike (\ref{eq:Specification 1}), the coefficient $\varkappa^{{\mathfrak r}}$ of the instrument $D^{{\mathfrak r}}$ in the first-stage equation do not change with $t$ because $D^{{\mathfrak r}}$ and $S$ are experience-invariant.
 However, with an unbalanced panel and separate estimations by experience, the first-stage estimates of $\varkappa^{{\mathfrak r}}$ can vary with $t$.
-In practice, estimates of $\varkappa^{{\mathfrak r}}$ are stable across the experience range that we consider despite differences in the sample composition by experience.} We use the childhood municipality indicators to control for unobservable determinants of earnings or schooling fixed at the municipality level.
-By adding these indicators, we can compare individuals who grew up in the same municipality but different years and were exposed to different compulsory schooling requirements.
+In practice, estimates of $\varkappa^{{\mathfrak r}}$ are stable across the experience range that we consider despite differences in the sample composition by experience.}

+We use the childhood municipality indicators to control for unobservable determinants of earnings or schooling fixed at the municipality level.
+By adding these indicators, we can compare individuals who grew up in the same municipality but were exposed to different compulsory schooling requirements.
 Thus, we exploit variation in their schooling stemming from differential exposure to the compulsory schooling law.
 By including birth cohort indicators, we control for aggregate changes in schooling and earnings across cohorts.

 Our parameters of interest are $\{b^{IV^{{\mathfrak h}}}_{t},b^{IV^{{\mathfrak t}}}_{t}\}$, the coefficients on schooling at experience $t=0,1,\ldots$, resulting from the hidden IV and the transparent IV, respectively.
 We maintain the assumptions that (i) conditional on $X$, both instruments $\{D^{{\mathfrak h}},D^{{\mathfrak t}}\}$ satisfy Assumption \ref{ass:1}, and as discussed in Section \ref{sec:Setting}, that in our setting (ii) $D^{{\mathfrak h}}$ satisfies the hidden IV Assumption \ref{ass:2} and $D^{{\mathfrak t}}$ satisfies the transparent IV Assumption \ref{ass:3}.\footnote{The reform timing is also uncorrelated with baseline municipality characteristics \citep{BhullerMogstadSalvanes2017}.}